 South Acton, Ealing

-The most deprived part of the Acton sprawl, dominated by the post-war South Acton estate
+Historically, the most deprived part of the Acton sprawl, dominated – until recently – by the post-war South Acton estate

 South Acton was farmland until the 1859 enclosure award but thereafter began one of the most intensive phases of development seen in the London area at that time.
 The British Land Company acquired several fields and laid out a network of terraced streets.
 Thousands of new Londoners arrived from all over the British Isles in search of a job and an affordable home.
 Many men were employed as labourers in nearby brickfields while their wives worked in Acton’s burgeoning laundry industry, either for one of the larger concerns of ‘Soapsuds Island’ or taking in washing at home.